ELECTRUM MAGAZINE STAFF 2010-2018

 Mike Newell is the award-winning film director of over 75 major feature films, including Enchanted April, Four Weddings and a Funeral, The Awakening, Harry Potter and the Goblet of Fire, The Man in the Iron Mask, Dance With a Stranger, Into the West, Donnie Brasco, Pushing Tin, Mona Lisa Smile, Love in the Time of Cholera as well as The Prince of Persia: The Sands of Time.
 Mike graduated from Cambridge University and has an honorary doctorate (Doctor of Arts) from University of Herfortshire.
 His many award venues include the Cannes Film Festival and the London Critics Circle Film Awards, among others.

-Allison Rath graduated from Stanford University in 2014.
-She has majored in International Relations and Art and has also written for the Stanford Daily.
+Allison Rath graduated from Stanford University in 2014 with her B.A. in International Relations and Art and has also written for the Stanford Daily.
 A gifted linguist in Russian, Italian and Mandarin Chinese, she was an intern reporter on assignment for the Moscow Times in 2011 and plans on graduate study in Britain in 2014 pursuing some level of cultural diplomacy.
 She also teaches art classes in Mandarin Chinese and is tickled to have recently passed the challenging U.S. Foreign Service Exam.